What Is a Hickey?

 It's not very likely, but a handful of serious injuries have happened after hickeys.

 For example, a New Zealand woman got a hickey and became partially paralyzed.
-Emergency room doctors found a clot in her brain and treated her for a stroke.
-And a 35-year-old woman in Denmark got weak on her right side from a stroke 12 hours after she'd gotten a hickey.
+Emergency room doctors found a clot in their brain and treated them for a stroke.
+And a 35-year-old woman in Denmark became weak on their right side from a stroke 12 hours after they'd gotten a hickey.

-While this series of events could happen, it's extremely unlikely.
+This series of events is very unlikely.
 The women in New Zealand and Denmark could have had earlier artery problems that put them at greater risk for a stroke.